Hippocampus bargibanti

 Hippocampus bargibanti, also known as Bargibant's seahorse or the pygmy seahorse, is a seahorse of the family Syngnathidae found in the central Indo-Pacific area.

-It is tiny, usually less than 2 cm in size and lives exclusively on fan corals.
-There are two known color variations: grey with red tubercles, and yellow with orange tubercles.
-It is unknown whether these color varieties are linked to specific host gorgonians (corals).
+This pygmy seahorse is tiny—usually less than 2 cm in size—and lives exclusively on gorgonian sea-fans, as its coloration and physical features expertly mimic the coral for camouflage.
+The relationship between a pygmy seahorse and its host sea-fan is non-invasive and non-parasitic, serving only to shelter the diminutive seahorse.
+There are two known color variations, grey with red tubercles and yellow with orange tubercles.
+It is unknown whether or not, though speculated that, these color varieties are linked to specific host gorgonians (corals).